YooHoo & Friends: 2012 TV series (David Feiss Gag Dub)

-2019 TV series
+2019 TV series (Netflix)

 Reception

-The YooHoo & Friends franchise received several awards from several Korean and International awards.
-The toys won the Korea Contents Design Award in 2009, received the 2010 Seal of Excellence Award by Creative Child Magazine in the United States and won the Parents' Choice Award.
+The YooHoo & Friends franchise received several awards from several American-Korean and International awards.
+The toys won the Korea Contents Design Award in 2009 for Touchstone Pictures, received the 2010 Seal of Excellence Award by Creative Child Magazine in the United States and won the Parents' Choice Award.
 It also ranked 2 in the GiftBeat Survey for Brand Awareness and won the Independent Toy Award in the United Kingdom in 2011.
 It later got nominated for Best Asian Property in 2013 and won the Tillywig Top Fun award in the US in 2013.